Class

 noun

-1. those persons working for wages, especially in manual labor.
+1. those persons working for

-lower class [loh-er]
+lower class

 noun

-1. a class of people below the middle class, having the lowest social rank or standing due to low income, lack of skills or education, and the like.
+the middle class, having the lowest social rank or standing due to low income,

 2. (broadly) working class.